defold/doc/docs/en/manuals/unity.md

 ### Library Cache

 Unity generates a `Library/` folder for imported assets.
-Defold doesn’t such a directory; assets are processed during builds, with cached outputs under the build folder (and optional local/remote build caches).
+Defold doesn’t have such a directory; assets are processed during builds, with cached outputs under the build folder (and optional local/remote build caches).

 ---

 ## Code Writing

 A common pitfall for developers coming from Unity is treating Defold scripts like `MonoBehaviour` and attaching one to *every* game object.
-While you can definitely write in an object oriented way, there are even libraries to help you with this, the recommended way, especially with many same game objects is to use scripts as systems or managers.
+While you can definitely write in an object oriented way, there are even libraries to help you with this, the recommended way, especially with many of the same game objects is to use scripts as systems or managers.
 A single script can control hundreds or thousands of objects and their components, while having no scripts of their own, thanks to powerful addressing and messaging in Defold.
 Creating a separate script for each object is rarely necessary and can lead to a counterproductive complexity.

+An example showing how to utilise Defold script properties, factories, addressing, and messaging to control multiple units can be found [here](https://defold.com/examples/factory/spawn_manager/).

 Good manuals on code writing:
 - [Script manual](/manuals/script/)